 Carnival in Rio de Janeiro is a party that attracts millions of people.
 There are street parties, like Bola Preta, that have over a million participants.
 You can imagine that there will be a lot of pickpocketers looking for your belongings.
-That is why you need to prepare yourself to avoid any bad situations.
-First, it is good to have a little bag to put around your waste to put like 200 reais, maybe a debit card (not credit, since you can pay anywhere with a debit as well — also international debit cards), your phone and keys to your house or apartment.
+That is why you need to prepare yourself to stay safe in Rio and avoid any bad situations.
+First, it is good to have a little bag to put around your waste to put like 200 reais, maybe a debit card (not credit, since you can pay anywhere with debit as well — also international debit cards), your phone and keys to your house or apartment.
 Don’t take anything you don’t need.
-Get a copy of your ID, but don’t bring the original one.
-Don’t use normal bags, neck purses or back packs.
+Get a copy of your ID, but never bring the original one.
+Don’t use normal bags, neck purses or backpacks.

 Second is to remove all your jewelry, watches or other unnecessary accessories — unless they are cheap and part of your costume.
 If you want to take a picture with your phone, always make sure you are aware of the things going on around you.
 If you see a couple of guys sneaking in on you, put your phone away and forget about the picture.
 In case you get threatened to give your belongings, always give your stuff.
 It can be a good idea to change your expensive iPhone for a cheap phone that you don’t care about that much.